zanthrash/dotfiles-2/README.md

-# Danny's dotfiles #
+# Rob's dotfiles #

 Opinionated dotfiles repository for Mac OS with zsh and iTerm 2.
-Including Homebrew, Solarised and oh-my-zsh with the Agnoster theme.
+Including Homebrew, Mac App Store command line, MaterialDark and oh-my-zsh with the Agnoster theme.

-Inspired by Zach Holman's dotfiles - https://github.com/holman/dotfiles.
+Adapted from Danny Thomas' dotfiles - https://github.com/DanielThomas/dotfiles.

 ## Install ##

 - Assuming a clean install, run `xcode-select --install` to install the Developer Tools
 - Fork and clone the repository `git clone <repopath> ~/.dotfiles`
-- Start Terminal for installation (iTerm, fonts, colour schemes and preferences lists are automatically installed as part of the bootstrap, and iTerm will overwrite settings on exit)
+- Start Terminal for installation (iTerm, fonts, color schemes and preferences lists are automatically installed as part of the bootstrap, and iTerm will overwrite settings on exit)
 - Run the bootstrap:`cd ~/.dotfiles; ./bootstrap.sh`.
 You'll be prompted at least once for your password for the Homebrew install
 - Set `zsh` as your default shell: `sudo sh -c 'echo /usr/local/bin/zsh >> /etc/shells'; chsh -s /usr/local/bin/zsh`
 - Start iTerm.
 If you see `zsh compinit: insecure directories` warnings, run: `compaudit | xargs chmod g-w`